 Seems like this is the perfect time to share these gorgeous products with you!

-NOTE: This post may contain affiliate links or links to Amazon.
-If you choose to purchase anything through these links, I may earn a commission at no cost to you.
+This post may contain affiliate links.
+If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
-See my disclosure for details.
+See my disclosure page for details..

 What Is a Fair Trade Company?

 Fair trade is a global movement made up of a diverse network of producers, companies, shoppers, advocates, and organizations putting people and planet first.

 As stated by the World Fair Trade Organization (WTFO), fair trade can be defined by certain guiding principles, including:

 We value trading relationships that distribute power, risks and rewards equitably.

 Our belief is that trade should be a tool to eliminate inequality and create self-determination for all people.